 Read our letter sent to parents and carers on 9 June 2020.

-See below for a Q&A on dedicated school transport following the return of pupils to school on 12 August.
+See below for a Q&A on dedicated school transport.
 This also includes guidance on the wearing of face coverings.

 Q. I would rather take my child to School during COVID 19, can I do this?

 A. Yes, you do not need to take up the offer of transport.
 To ease congestion in and around schools children and their parents/carers are encouraged to travel to school on foot, bike or scooter if possible.

 Q. Can my child travel on other dedicated school transport?

 A. No. Pupils must only travel on the transport that has been allocated to them to avoid any capacity issues.

 Q. Will there be social distancing on school transport?